HwnagYujeong0808/Optimal-real-time-electricity-pricing-models/final/readme.md

  + The correlation of attributes related to fossil energy was high
  + Split fossil energy dataset & renewable energy dataset
  + Use Linear, Ridge and Lasso model but the r2_score difference of fossil and renewable is small
- + ∴ Determine to use XGBoost and Random Forest model
+ + Therefore, we determined to use XGBoost and Random Forest model
- +
+ + XGBoost model: To compare accuracy, hyperparameter tuning and no hyperparameter tuning are used
+ + In hyperparameter tuning, random search is used instead of grid search for speed and ordinal encoder is better than one hot encoder due to performance

+### Conclusion

+### Improvements